 In the mathematical literature, the study of permutation groups and their generators has a long history.
-An important theorem by Babai [1] states that the probability that two random permutations of n objects generate either the symmetric group S_n (i.e., the group of all permutations) or the alternating group A_n (i.e., the group of all even permutations) is $1 - 1/n + O(n^2)$.
+An important theorem by Babai [1] states that the probability that two random permutations of n objects generate either the symmetric group $S_n$ (i.e., the group of all permutations) or the alternating group $A_n$ (i.e., the group of all even permutations) is $1 - 1/n + O(n^2)$ .
 However, the theorem says nothing about the special case where the generators are cycles.

-In [4], Heath et al. give a characterization of the permutations that, together with a cycle of length n, generate either A_n or S_n , as opposed to a smaller permutation group.
-On the other hand, in [7], Jones shows that A_n and S_n are the only finite primitive permutation groups containing a cycle of length n-3 or less.
-However, his proof is non-constructive, as it heavily relies on the classification of finite simple groups (and, as the author remarks, a self-contained proof is unlikely to exist).
+In [4], Heath et al. give a characterization of the permutations that, together with a cycle of length n, generate either $A_n$ or $S_n$ , as opposed to a smaller permutation group.
+On the other hand, in [7], Jones shows that $A_n$ and $S_n$ are the only finite primitive permutation groups containing a cycle of length n - 3 or less.
+However, his proof is nona) E-mail: saikwonkham@jaist.ac.jp constructive, as it heavily relies on the classification of finite simple groups (and, as the author remarks, a self-contained proof is unlikely to exist).
 In particular, no non-trivial upper bound is known on the distance of two given permutations in terms of a set of generators.

 The computational complexity of related problems has been studied, too.
 It is well known that, given a set of generators, the size of the permutation group they generate is computable in polynomial time.
-Also, the inclusion of a given permutation π in the group is decidable in polynomial time, and an expression for π in terms of the generators is also computable in polynomial time [2].
+Also, the inclusion of a given permutation $\pi$ in the group is decidable in polynomial time, and an expression for $\pi$ in terms of the generators is also computable in polynomial time [2].

-In contrast, Jerrum showed that computing the distance between two given permutations in terms of two generators is PSPACE-complete [6].
+By contrast, Jerrum showed that computing the distance between two given permutations in terms of two generators is PSPACE-complete [6].
 However, the generators used for the reduction are far from being cycles.

-In this paper, after giving some definitions (Section 2), we study the configuration space of a large class of cyclic shift problems which generalize the puzzles in Fig. 1 (Section 3).
-We show that, except for one special case, the permutation group generated by a given set of cycles is S_n if at least one of the cycles has even length, and it is A_n otherwise.
-This result is in agreement with Babai's theorem [1], and shows a similarity with the configuration space of the (generalized) 15-puzzle [10].
-Moreover, our proofs in Section 3 are constructive, and yield polynomial upper bounds on the number of shift operations required to reach a given configuration.
-This is contrasted with Section 4, where we show that finding a shortest sequence of shift operations to obtain a desired configuration is NP-hard, even for puzzles with tokens of only two different colors.
+In this paper, after giving some definitions (Sect.
+2), we study the configuration space of a large class of cyclic shift problems which generalize the puzzles in Fig. 1 (Sect.
+3).
+We show that, except for one special case, the permutation group generated by a given set of cycles is $S_n$ if at least one of the cycles has even length, and it is $A_n$ otherwise.
+This result is in agreement with Babai's theorem [1], and shows a similarity with the configuration space of the (generalized) 15-puzzle [11].
+Moreover, our proofs in Sect.
+3 are constructive, and yield polynomial upper bounds on the number of shift operations required to reach a given configuration.
+This is contrasted with Sect.
+4, where we show that finding a shortest sequence of shift operations to obtain a desired configuration is NP-hard, even for puzzles with tokens of only two different colors.
+We conclude the paper with some open problems (Sect.
+5).